BrandonGatewood/distributedOrderProcessingSystem/README.md

 ## Order Status Update

-The Order Service will consume `InventoryProcessedEvent` and update order status.
+The Order Service will consume `InventoryProcessedEvent` and update the order status.

 ```mermaid
 flowchart LR